bananabrick/random/results.md

     1. 100k 2MB files were created outside the timer.
     2. Then deletion performance was measured for each file.
     3. The benchmark was repeated three times on each file system.
-    4. The benchmark was run for 600 seconds on each run.
+    4. The benchmark was run until all 100k files were deleted.
 - Results:
 1. ext4 results from all three runs of the benchmark.
 ```